bpdigon/PythonMarioML/README.md

 There are two ways to run the model:
 1. Uncomment all lines with a pip install.
 This will make it so when the cells are run they will install the packages they need as you go
 2. Using the 'mario.yml' file, create a python environment with the necessary packages to run the model.
-A command such as 'conda create' or simply using 'yum install PACKAGENAME' works.
+A command such as 'conda create' or simply using 'yum install PACKAGENAME' works. mario_env.txt serves as an alternative list with all packages

 Notes and considerations
 1. Microsoft Visual Studio needed to be installed and updated for the GUI containing Mario to display.